makeitworkpress/wp-typescript-starter/README.md

 This file uses /assets/src/scripts.ts as the entry file.
 This file is compiled to /assets/public/scripts.js when running the build or start npm scripts.
 Start writing your code in /assets/src/scripts.ts, or modify the webpack.config.js to your own liking.

+This file should be cloned into the plugin or themes folder of your project.
+For a theme, index.php should be renamed to functions.php and obviously, you need to add style.css with our theme details.

 Under the hood, this starter boilerplate uses @wordpress-scripts to compile scripts, but extends its configuration in webpack.config.js to support Typescript and custom entry and output directories.